anafvaz/anafvaz/README.md

 My projects here focus on healthcare and operational data, built end-to-end in SQL and Tableau.
 They're real problems I found interesting, not tutorial datasets.

 Currently finishing a B.Sc. in Computer Science (July 2026) and relocating to Valencia, Spain in September 2026 — open to roles there or remote.

-Stack: SQL · Python (Pandas, NumPy, Matplotlib) · Tableau · Looker · Excel
+Skills: SQL · Python (Pandas, NumPy, Matplotlib) · Tableau · Looker · Excel

 ## Featured Projects